Bwindi Impenetrable National Park

 Bwindi Impenetrable National Park is managed by the Ugandan Wildlife Authority (UWA) with support from various conservation organizations.
 The park’s main goal is to protect and conserve its unique biodiversity, with a particular focus on the endangered mountain gorillas.
 The revenue generated from gorilla trekking permits plays a significant role in funding conservation efforts and supporting local communities.

-When to visit Bwindi
+When to visit Bwindi.

 Bwindi forest national park is free and welcoming throughout the year though the weather here is unpredictable even though the park lies within the equatorial position having the heaviest rainy seasons stretch from mid march toward the end of May and during the end of September down to November; Trekking is fine throughout the year though more difficult during the rainy season as you will have to fight with the slippery and muddy trails.